Manoj-Kumar13/Manoj-kumar13/README.md

 - 🔭 I’m currently working on ...
 Machine Learning
 - 🌱 I’m currently learning ...
 DSA
 - 👯 I’m looking to collaborate on ...
 MERN Stack
 - 🤔 I’m looking for help with ...
-React Native
+Raspberry Pi
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... **Mjmails0713@gmail.com**
 - 😄 Pronouns: ...
 He/Him